ch00226855/CMP167_Summer2020/Week1_IntroToJava.md

     - Indent lines the same amount.
     - Align items to reduce visual clutter.
     - Use a single space before and after any operators like =, +, *, or / to make statements more readable.
+- **Errors**:
+  - Syntax error
+  - Error message for missing a semicolon
+  - Unclear error message
+  - **Good practice**: fix one error at a time
+  - Compile-time error
+  - **Good practice**: compile the program after a few lines of code.
+---
+## 5 Minutes Break
+---
+## Quiz on Kahoot

+On most days, there will be one quiz at the beginning of the class and one quiz after the break.
+Quiz questions come from textbook exercises.
+Quiz scores count toward the final grad.
+---
+## Interactive Exercises on Zybooks
+---
+## Homework Assignment #1
+---
+## Office Hour